MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-win32-ios-android/android-get-started-with-xsapi-source.md

 # Get started with the Xbox Live API source code on Android

-In order to use the Xbox Live APIs with an Android game, you can use the pre-compiled binaries, or include the Xbox Live API source in your project and build it.

 ## Requirements

 You must use Visual Studio 2017 or later in order to build the Xbox Live APIs.
 Your Visual Studio instance requires the following components in order to build and deploy Android projects:

 * Workloads
   * Mobile development with C++